Strength and organization of the Soviet armed forces in the second half of the war from 1943 to 1945.

 It consisted of three brigades of mechanized infantry and a separate tank brigade with support units of artillery on self-propelled guns.

-The Mechanized Corps turned out to be a successful combination of motorized infantry, artillery and armoured vehicles.
-This success contrasted with the Western Allies, who had too many tanks and too few infantry and support units in their armoured divisions.
+The Mechanized Corps turned out to be a successful combination of motorized infantry, artillery and armored vehicles.
+This success contrasted with the Western Allies, who had too many tanks and too little infantry and support units in their armored divisions.

 The Mechanized Infantry Brigade consisted of three battalions and one anti-tank battalion, plus companies armed with sub-machine guns and machine guns, as well as engineers and reconnaissance troops.
 But what gave the Mechanized Rifle Brigade a special clout was its battalion of 31 T-34 tanks – or sometimes even a regiment of 41 tanks.

-Together with the tank brigade and the artillery self-propelled guns, this gave the Corps between 200 and 230 armoured vehicles.
+Together with the tank brigade and the artillery self-propelled guns, this gave the Corps between 200 and 230 armored vehicles.

 Although the Soviet artillery self-propelled guns were no match for enemies battle tanks, they were effective weapons that could be built quickly, cheaply and easily, making them popular vehicles with both the Soviet and German High Commands.

 Just like the Tank Corps, the Mechanized Corps received better equipment and personnel than the usual rifle divisions and became a kind of elite formation within the Red Army, comparable to the Panzer divisions of the Wehrmacht.